1 Vida – 3 Historias: Metamorfosis – Despedida de Culiacán – Jenni Vive 2013

 1 Vida – 3 Historias: Metamorfosis – Despedida de Culiacán – Jenni Vive 2013 (English: One Life, Three Stories) is a posthumous live album by regional Mexican artist Jenni Rivera, which was released on December 2, 2014, through Fonovisa.
 The live album is combined with two DVDs consisting of interviews, music videos, clips, and a tribute concert.
 1 Vida – 3 Historias peaked at number one on both Billboard Top Latin Albums and Regional Mexican Albums charts.

 The collection represents three major components of Rivera's life: her work on-stage, her family, and her friends.
 The first component is represented by Despedida de Culiacán, a live album recorded during her last sold out appearance in Culiacán, Sinaloa, Mexico, on November 23, 2012.

 The second disc is Metamorfosis, a documentary featuring interviews with her family along with several music videos and live concert clips.
 The last disc, Jenni Vive 2013, is a DVD of the tribute concert held one year after her death, featuring performances by her family and many close friends in the Latin music world.
-The DVD includes performances by some of Rivera's children, father, siblings and some of her very close friends such as Larry Hernandez, La Original Banda El Limón, Chuy Lizarraga, Diana Reyes, Tito El Bambino and others.
+The DVD includes performances by some of Rivera's children, father, siblings and some of her very close friends such as Larry Hernández, La Original Banda El Limón, Chuy Lizarraga, Diana Reyes, Tito El Bambino and others.